My debut album, "New Voice"

 In addition to her solo work, Kendra has emerged as a sought after session vocalist having lent her talents to several major label recordings including, “Won’t You Stay” (which she co-wrote) and the Kanye West-produced hit “Get By”, both from acclaimed hip-hop recording artist Talib Kweli’s gold-selling album, Quality.
 Her songwriting skills are also featured on Kweli’s 2nd solo LP, The Beautiful Struggle on a track featuring Faith Evans called “We Know”.
 She is a featured vocalist on Q: Soul Bossa Nostra released by Quincy Jones in 2010.
 In 2011 she was a featured vocalist and songwriter on Gutter Rainbows released by Kweli as well as on Habits of the Heart/Idle Warship, a duet project released by Kweli and cult favorite, Res.
 Kweli wrote of the gifted recording artist in the liner notes of Quality: “Kendra’s talented, beautiful, and one of a kind.”

 Kendra is currently featured as a co-writer and artist on “Which Side Are You On” released in 2015 by Kweli and noted hip-hop artist and scholar, 9th Wonder for their collaboration entitled, INDIE 500.
 The single poses the question, “which side are you on?” in response to the senseless slaughter of lives often not valued in our culture.
 The song’s hook is the latest intervention by the artist who earned a Master’s degree in Cultural Anthropology from The New School for Social Research and who self identifies as a culture worker charged with using her art to engage community.
-Ross is currently wrapping up recording for The Multitude, the highly anticipated follow up to her debut album slated for a 2016 release.
+Ross is currently wrapping up recording for The Multitude, the highly anticipated follow up to her debut album slated for a late 2017 release.

 Kendra follows in the footsteps of a long line of black feminist scholars/activists who were both artists and cultural anthropologists, and cites Zora Neale Hurston and Katherine Dunham in particular as two of her greatest overall influences.
 Like these luminaries before her, Kendra creates art works that are deeply rooted in the lived experiences of everyday people from the various communities that she calls home.
 Like these luminaries before her, Kendra’s light is a compelling and bright force born to shine.